 In the Partners 2 study, HIV-negative partners were tested for the virus every six to twelve months and also filled out sexual behaviour questionnaires.
 They were only included in the trial if they reported having condomless anal sex, did not take the HIV prevention pill or post-exposure prophylaxis (medication people can take after they had been exposed to HIV to reduce their chances of infection).

 HIV-positive partners had to be on ARV treatment and, as a result be virally suppressed.
-Studies have shown that people are virally suppressed when treatment has reduced the amount of HIV in their bodies to such low levels that laboratory-based viral load testing can't detect it.
+Studies have shown that people are virally suppressed when treatment has reduced the amount of HIV in their bodies to such low levels that most viral load testing can’t detect it.

 Although ARVs cannot cure someone from HIV, the medication, if taken as prescribed, suppresses the replication of the virus.

 Unaids’ 90:90:90 treatment goals aim to have 90% of people who know they’re HIV positive, and who are on ARVs, virally suppressed by 2020.
 South Africa’s 5th HIV household survey, of which the preliminary results were released last week, revealed that 86% of HIV-infected people who are on treatment, are virally suppressed.
 Health department data shows that 4.4 million people in the country are on ARVs.

 The couples in the Partners 2 study reported a total of 74 567 condomless, anal sex acts – more or less 42 acts per couple per year, or three to four acts per month.
 About a third of the HIV-negative men also had anal sex outside of their relationships.

 The risk of contracting HIV from anal sex is about 18 times greater than that associated with vaginal sex, 2010 research published in the International Journal of Epidemiology shows.